![]() |

 Altar Flowers Policy If you would like to place Please make out your check to Good Shepherd Lutheran Church (GSLC) and write flowers on the memo line.
 You can mail it to Good Shepherd Lutheran Church or drop it by the church office Mon-Thurs, 8:00 a.m. to noon.

-Quilting News & Notes Quilting is suspended for December (We will meet on Wednesdays from 9:30 a.m. until around 1:00 p.m. in Room 19.
+Quilting News & Notes (We will meet on Wednesdays from 9:30 a.m. until around 1:00 p.m. in Room 19.
 Some Saturdays will be reserved for “work days” when we can get together and iron, cut and do some general cleaning of the room or accomplish special projects.
 We will let you know when those Saturdays will be!
 For now, Wednesdays only and we hope to see you there!)

 Join Adam for a Musical Meditation